kidagine/MusicPlayerApp/README.md

-# My-Tunes
+# Music Player
-Third and last project during the first semester at Business Academy Southwest.
+Final project during the first semester at Business Academy Southwest.

-Time for the completion: 3 weeks.
+Done in 3 weeks with @schemabuoi.